KeppySoftware/OmniMIDI/README.md

 - ASIO4ALL *(Almost everything works fine, but closing the MIDI app might get it stuck.
 Task Manager is required to terminate it.)*
 - FL Studio ASIO *(Almost everything works fine, but changing the buffer size from its control panel leads to a corrupted audio output.
 Restarting the app fixes the issue.)*
 - USB Audio ASIO Driver *(Works fine, but has more latency than local software ASIO drivers.)*
-- FlexASIO (Almost everything works fine, except the pitch of the output isn't right.)
+- FlexASIO *(Almost everything works fine, except the pitch of the output isn't right.)*
+- Voicemeeter Virtual ASIO *(Will throw a BASS_ERROR_NOTAVAIL exception but still work)*
+- JACK ASIO Driver
 ## Unsupported ASIO devices
 - ASIO2WASAPI *(Throws a BASS_ERROR_UNKNOWN exception)*
 - Realtek ASIO *(Throws a BASS_ERROR_UNKNOWN exception)*
-- Voicemeeter Virtual ASIO *(Throws a BASS_ERROR_UNKNOWN exception)*
 ## Untested ASIO devices
 - ASIO Digidesign Driver
 - ASIO Digidesign Driver Mbox2